Introduction to live Twitch online casino action streams.

 Twitch Streaming Software Options

 To get the games from your screen onto the Twitch broadcast channel, you’re going to need some type of game capture software to stream through.
-There’s a lot of hardware options on the market, but you don’t need that.
+There are a lot of hardware options on the market, but you don’t need that.
 Most of today’s Twitch streaming gurus use one of two things:

 Open Broadcast Software (OBS)